R-Millager/asr4csd/python_for_asr_tutorial_day5.md

 # **Day 5: Analyzing Pyannote and Whisper Results**

 > **Why this is important:** Understanding Pyannote’s output will help you align diarization results with transcripts and ensure accuracy.
-This tutorial will bring together skills you have learned from previous tutorials, comparing output from Whisper (Day 2), Pyannote (Day 4), and using Jupyter Notebook (Day 3) for visualization.
+This tutorial will bring together skills you have learned from previous tutorials, comparing output from Whisper (Part 3), Pyannote (Part 4), and using Jupyter Notebook (Part 2) for visualization.

 ## **Getting Started: Use Jupyter Notebook for Day 5**